stephenrdoyle/teaching_development/module_linux_scripting/module_linux_scripting.md

 ### General points to consider
 - Linux is pretty straightforward, but there are some general points to remember that will make your life easier:
-     - Linux is case sensitive - typing "ls" is not the same as typing "LS".
+     - Linux is case sensitive - typing *"ls"* is not the same as typing *"LS"*.
-     - You need to put a space between a command and its argument - for example, "more myfile" will show you the contents of the file called myfile; "moremyfile" will just give you an error!
+     - You need to put a space between a command and its argument - for example, *"more myfile"* will show you the contents of the file called myfile; *"moremyfile"* will just give you an error!
      - Linux is not psychic!
 If you misspell the name of a command or the name of a file, it will not understand you.
-     - Many of the commands are only a few letters long; this can be confusing until you start to think logically about why those letters were chosen - ls for list, rm for remove and so on.
+     - Many of the commands are only a few letters long; this can be confusing until you start to think logically about why those letters were chosen
+          - ls for list, rm for remove and so on.
      - Often when you have problems with Linux, it is due to a spelling mistake, or perhaps you have omitted a space.
 - If you want to know more about Linux and its commands there are plenty of resources available that provide a more comprehensive guide, for example:
      - http://Linuxhelp.com